-This was the biggest problem Helium Inc (NOT the Helium Community at large) had to solve when they moved unilaterally and in secret in order to deny thousands of Hotspots HNT who were clearly gaming with this technique.
+This was the biggest problem Helium Inc (NOT the Helium Community at large) had to solve in late 2021, when they moved unilaterally and in secret in order to deny thousands of Hotspots HNT who were clearly gaming with this technique.
 Helium Inc could see it, but they felt the community couldn’t move fast enough to stop it.
-The ethics of that are (and are being) hotly debated.
+The ethics of that decision were hotly debated.
 For now, let’s just focus on the cheaters.

 The second cheating method is known as Witness Stuffing.
 This is a software cheat.
 It’s where you take a group of Hotspots that are all in the same general area and share all of the Beacons any of them Witness between them.
 In essence, when any one of them Witnesses a Beacon, it turns around and “stuffs” that same beacon into the rest of the group of Hotspots.
 The rest of the group doesn’t have to actually Witness that beacon in order to earn from it.